Cox rings of algebraic stacks: Introduction

 \subsection{Acknowledgements}

 We thank Ariyan Javanpeykar and Ronan Terpereau for the discussions together at the workshop \emph{Stacks in Turin} at the University of Turin, September 2017, which were a reason for writing this article.
+We also thank Marta Pieropan for making us aware of the articles \cite{CTS, Derenthal-etal}.
+Finally we thank Angelo Vistoli for pointing out \autoref{ex:nonunique:unique} to us.